connerlunn/oidc-singlepageapp-example/README.md

 ## About The Project

 Demo of a Single Page Application with an OIDC login and logout functionality.
 This project uses Auth0 as an OIDC provider.
-The frontend is Vue 3 making use of oidc-client-ts.
-Makes heavy use of code from this article https://www.jerriepelser.com/blog/using-auth0-with-vue-oidc-client-js/.
+Based on the inplementation from this article https://www.jerriepelser.com/blog/using-auth0-with-vue-oidc-client-js/.

 ### Built With
 * [Vue.js 3](https://vuejs.org/)